fed/frontend/misc/git.md

 ```

 Be careful when issuing a git pull command.
 In cases where your feature branch is based off an older commit in the parent branch, this can cause the creation of a merge commit.
 A merge commit occurs when when two previous commits are merged together to form a new commit.
 This new commit has two parent commits instead of one.
 This makes pulling changes out of a branch (when necessary) difficult.
 Following the instructions above, especially rebase, should avoid these issues.

+# Simple Workflow

+`git help config` pass in any git command for help
+`git init` initialises an empty Git repository, that is, creates a hidden `.git` folder
+`git status` to see what has changed since the last commit
+`git add --all`
+`git commit -m "Message"`
+`git commit -a -m "Message` = add all + commit
+`git log` timeline history
+`git diff` shows unstained differences since last commit
+`git diff --staged` shows which lines have changed in staged files
+`git commit --amend -m "Change commit message"` whatever has been staged is added to the last commit.
+`git commit --amend --no-edit` change commit content w/o changing its message
+`git remote show origin`

+## Branches

+`git branch` list all local branches
+`git branch -r` list all remote branches`
+`git branch feature/blah`
+`git checkout feature/blah`
+`git checkout -b feature/blah` creates the branch + checks it out
+`git merge feature/blah` from the target branch

+## Unstage file

+`git reset HEAD README.md` upstages the README file, HEADS refers to the last commit.

+## Discard changes on last commit

+`git checkout -- README.md` blows away all changes since last commit

+## Rollback last commit

+`git reset --soft HEAD^`

+Undoes last commit and puts changes back into staging (KEEPS changes)

+`git reset --hard HEAD^`

+Undoes last commit and also DISCARDS all changed files.

+`git reset --hard HEAD^2`

+Blows away the last 2 commits (`HEAD^n` blows away the last `n` commits).

+## Tags

+`git tag` lists all tags
+`git checkout v1.0.0` check outs tag
+`git tag -a v1.0.1 -m "Fix some bugs"` adds new tag
+`git push && git push --tags` make sure to push tags otherwise tags will remain local

+## Talking to the remote

+There are just two ways to communicate to the remote: `git fetch` and `git push`.
+We are not including `git pull` here b/c `git pull = git fetch + git merge`.

+What `git fetch` does is go to the remote (GitHub, BitBucket, whatever) and brings down any changes BUT does not merge them.

+`git rebase` does three things:

+1. All of the commits in `master` which are not in `origin/master` are moved to a temporary area.
+2. Applies all of the commits in `origin/master` to `master`
+3. Applies all of the commits in the temporary area back to `master`

+## Merge vs Rebase

+Merge creates a merge commit.